Hmada96ariqat/parabank-qa-automation/Test_Cases.md

 4. Click the numbe(link) of the first account.

 **Expected Result**
-1. Account Details page is displayed.
-2. The account number matches the selected account.
+1. The account number matches the selected account.
-3. The current balance is shown and is a valid numeric value.
+2. The current balance is shown and is a valid numeric value.
-4. The account type is displayed.
+3. The account type is displayed.
-5. A transactions table is visible.
+4. A transactions table is visible.

 ---